Alar Base Reduction

 • The surgery involves commonly performed surgical techniques such as alar wedge excision, nasal sill excision, and V-Y advancement to achieve the desired nostril contours and a natural appearance.

-• Pre-surgery preparation, including a detailed consultation, selecting an expert surgeon, and following strict post-operative care are crucial for minimising risks, reducing recovery time, and achieving best results.
+• Pre-surgery preparation, including a detailed consultation, selecting one of our expert surgeon, and following strict post-operative care are crucial for minimising risks, reducing recovery time, and achieving best results.

 • Alar base reduction is less invasive than traditional rhinoplasty, making it a quicker and simpler option for patients.

 • Alar base reduction is generally less expensive than a full rhinoplasty due to its less invasive nature.
-The Cost for an alar base reduction or narrowing nostril surgery is £3,300 under local anaesthesia. this includes the all post operative follow ups with our GMC Specialist Registered Plastic Surgeon, London Harley street.
+The cost for an alar base reduction or narrowing nostril surgery is £3,300 under local anaesthesia.
+This includes the all post operative follow ups.
+To find out more about our alar base surgeons visit our GMC Specialist Registered Plastic Surgeons, London Harley street and Wimbledon.

 What is Alar Base Reduction?